Editor's Note: Planning a trip to Italy? Misha Inglis of Misha Says shares her foodie tips in this budget food guide for Florence.

 Regular menu sandwiches are only 5 euros each and are large enough to feed two, but I have a feeling you won't want to share these delicious creations.

-The sandwiches are made to order and feature artisanal meats and cheeses in unique combinations special to this family-run shop that's made them since 1991.
+The sandwiches are made to order and feature artisanal meats and cheeses in unique combinations, unique to this family-run shop that has been making them since 1991.

 I highly recommend the Inferno, made with Tuscan roasted pork, grilled vegetables, spicy cream, and rocket salad.